Skylar-xty/Projects_website/RA@Berkeley/Connect4.md

 The game contains two parts.
 First one is human-AI full game and the second one asks the player to choose between two potential moves.
 Moves of the players will be collected to Firebase.

 Please refer to [Game: four-in-a-row](https://test1-2c630.firebaseapp.com/) for more details.

+## Parameter Estimation
+I modified the inverse binomial sampling methods referred from the work [Unbiased and efficient log-likelihood estimation with inverse binomial sampling](https://pubmed.ncbi.nlm.nih.gov/33362195/) for parameter estimation in our model using Google Cloud and Slurm for calculation.

+## Moreover